Computer Vision: A Comprehensive Guide to Artificial Intelligence Image Processing

 Key takeaways 🔑🥡🍕

-Is computer vision an AI?
+Is computer vision part of artificial intelligence?

 What is an example of computer vision?